 Since a let occurs on the serve, the server is allowed to serve again with no point penalty.
 If the let occurs on the first serve, then the entire point is replayed.
 If the let is called on the second serve, then the server replays only that second serve.

-Since there is no point penalty and the protocol after a let is to replay, there is no limit to the amount of times a player get called on a let.
+Since there is no point penalty and the protocol after a let is to replay, there is no limit to the number of times a player gets called on a let.